edadma/backslash/docs/regular-command-reference.md

 ================

-This page details all the built-in regular commands in alphabetical order.
+This page details all the built-in regular commands in lexicographical order.

 *
 -